angelinakhatiwada/Emotion-Detection-in-Song-Lyrics/README.md

 *Please, see Emotion_classification.ipynb*

 ### Part 4:
-**Telegram bot is built to provide users a playlist of 5 songs** given the input genre and emotion.
+**Telegram bot was built to provide users a playlist of 5 songs** given the input genre and emotion.
 Chatbot is hosted on Heroku service which makes it available 24/7.\
 *Please, see telegram bot/bot.py*

 To find and use the Telegram Bot, please follow the instructions: